-Other Relevant Academic Articles From Non-Marijuana Settings
+Other Relevant Academic Articles From Non-Cannabis Settings

 - Dobbin, Frank, and Timothy J. Dowd.
 (1997).
 How policy shapes competition: Early railroad foundings in Massachusetts.
 Administrative Science Quarterly 42(3): 501-529.
-Implications for Marijuana Industry: Insight into how government policy affects market competition within regulated industries.
+Implications for Cannabis Industry: Insight into how government policy affects market competition within regulated industries.

 - Furr and Kapur (2017).
 Capabilities, technologies, and firm exit during industry shakeout: Evidence from the global solar photovoltaic industry.
 Strategic Management Journal, Forthcoming.

 - King A. A., Lenox M. J. 2000.
 Industry self-regulation without sanctions: The chemical industry’s responsible care program.
 Academy of Management Journal, 43: 698–716.
-Implications for Marijuana Industry: Industry self-regulatory programs can have important benefits but require careful coordination by competing firms.
+Implications for Cannabis Industry: Industry self-regulatory programs can have important benefits but require careful coordination by competing firms.

 - Macher, Jeffrey & Mayo, John.
 (2014).
 Influencing Public Policymaking: Firm-, Industry- And Country-Level Determinants.
 Strategic Management Journal.
 36.